richard-austin/security-cam/README.md

 CCTV Security cam project not using a cloud service.
 Run on Raspberry pi

 ## Set up the www-data home directory
-The project requires that the nginx user (www-data) has a "home" directory /home/www-data owned ny www-data.
+The project requires that the nginx user (www-data) has a "home" directory /home/www-data owned by www-data.

 This directory has the following structure:-